e-gov/TARA-mock-OCSP/README.md

 In order to tell the TARA-SERVER to make querries to this URL change ocsp.serviceUrl in application.properties in the TARA-SERVER to point to the IP of the server.

-IF at some point the response from this server should no longer work uncomment the first or second block in the proxy.js file and run it to see what the new response would have to be.
+IF at some point the response from this server should no longer work go into proxy.js file and run it to see what the new response would have to be.
+If needed remove the .setHeader lines and replace them with the necessary ones.